 You wouldn’t invest in shares without doing your research first, so make sure you understand the following essential facts about Bitcoin before you buy:

 Finally, it’s also worth remembering that Bitcoin is far from the only fish in the cryptocurrency sea.
 While it may be the biggest and best-known, there are more than 1,600 other cryptocurrencies available as of July 2018 (and growing).
 While the value of some of these coins is questionable, there are plenty of other digital currencies worth considering as alternatives to Bitcoin.

 Want to get your hands on some Bitcoin without actually buying it?
 There are a few options available:

-If you want to buy a large amount of Bitcoin, for example $50,000 or more, you may want to think twice before placing your trade on a traditional exchange.
+If you want to buy a large amount of Bitcoin, like £20,000 or more, you may want to think twice before placing your trade on a traditional exchange.
 Not only will you be exposed to slippage, which can substantially increase the cost of your trade, but you’ll also need to accept the risks of hacking and theft associated with traditional exchanges.